khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 - A range of time is displayed, for example in a date picker.

 Use [relative format](#relative-format) when:
 - Content is updated frequently and specifics are not critical.
-For example, a live news-feed or notification.
+For example, a live newsfeed or notification.

 ### Adding timezone data